 In May 2020, we entered into a collaboration and license agreement with Bristol Myers Squibb, pursuant to which we and Bristol Myers Squibb have agreed to collaborate in the research and development of potential new product candidates for the treatment of cancer.
 We are providing Bristol Myers Squibb access to a selected number of our existing screening campaigns and novel campaigns.
 We are responsible for carrying out early stage research activities directed to identifying potential targets for potential licensing by Bristol Myers Squibb.
 The collaboration consists of programs directed to both druggable targets and to targets commonly considered undruggable to traditional small molecule approaches.
 In the event that Bristol Myers Squibb elects to obtain an exclusive license for the subsequent development, manufacturing and commercialization of a program, Bristol Myers Squibb will then be solely responsible for all such worldwide activities.
 As part of the agreement, Bristol Myers Squibb paid us an initial upfront fee payment of \$50.0 million and made an equity investment of \$15.0 million in our Company.
-The \$50.0 million upfront payment has been recorded as deferred revenue on our balance sheet as of June 30, 2020 as per our revenue recognition accounting policy and is expected to be recognized at the point in time when option licenses are exercised by Bristol Myers Squibb, with the remainder to be recognized on a proportional performance basis over the period of service for research services.
+We will also be eligible to receive up to \$3.0 billion in total milestones across all potential programs.
+Such milestones consist of \$301.0 million in total milestones per program subject upon the achievement of certain specified research, development, regulatory and commercial milestones.
+The \$50.0 million upfront payment has been recorded as deferred revenue on our balance sheet as of September 30, 2020 as per our revenue recognition accounting policy and is expected to be partially recognized at the point in time when option licenses are exercised by Bristol Myers Squibb, with the remainder to be recognized on a proportional performance basis over the period of service for research services.